Frequently Asked Questions

-Currently, USA Health has a pediatric othamalogist, Aref Rifai, at this time.
+Currently, USA Health has a pediatric ophthalmologist, Aref Rifai.

 I went to the ER over the weekend and they told me to make an appointment at Strada but I don’t know what specialty or which doctor.
 Can you help me?